-- As noted on the pre-application, please select the faculty member(s) who you have connected with and who have agreed to support your application packet and that you would like to have as your advisor, based on your area of interest.
-Our Department requires that all graduate students have a faculty advisor prior to being recommended for admittance to the FWCB Graduate Affairs Committee and CSU Graduate Admissions Office.
+- The FWCB Department requires all graduate students to have a faculty advisor prior to being recommended for admittance to the FWCB Graduate Affairs Committee and CSU Graduate Admissions Office.

-- When all required pre-application documents are received in the department, the application is routed and reviewed by faculty.
+- When all required documents are received, the application is routed and reviewed by faculty.

 All students (except Plan C Master's Degree ) are admitted to our graduate program on an individual basis depending upon the availability of funded projects obtained by each faculty member.

 Please research our faculty profiles to determine which faculty have research interests similar to your own.
 Contact those faculty to determine if they have funding available and are accepting new students.

 Admission decisions are based on academic performance, GRE scores, letters of recommendations, work experience, evidence of scientific productivity, leadership qualities, and a personal statement.
 Students with a cumulative undergraduate GPA above 3.0 (on a 4.0 scale) and combined scores in the 70th percentile (or 1200+ on the old testing system) or better on the Verbal and Quantitative portions of the GRE Test meet minimal requirements but does not guarantee admittance into the program.
 We have many highly qualified applicants; therefore, if you do not exceed these minimum standards, you are not encouraged to apply.

-If your undergraduate degree is in an area outside of the physical, chemical, or biological sciences such as liberal arts, business, education, or psychology, you probably are not eligible for our M.S. program.
-One option may be to complete a second bachelor's degree or take course work to strengthen your background for possible graduate admission later.
+If your undergraduate degree is in an area outside of the physical, chemical, or biological sciences such as liberal arts, business, education, or psychology, you probably are not eligible for our M.S. or Ph.D. program.
+One option may be to complete a second bachelor's degree or take graduate level course work to strengthen your background for possible graduate admission later.